 A POINT OF NOTE: Pas Yisroel has nothing to do with whether an item is Yoshon or not.
 Just because an item may be certified as Pas Yisroel does not mean it is also Yoshon.

-The following chart should help you distinguish between items considered to be Pas Yisroel and those which are not.[2]
+The following charts should help you distinguish between items that are subject to the halachos of Pas Yisroel and those which are not.[2]

 Bagels |